DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/gptr/scraping.md

    export SCRAPER="browser"
    ```

-Note: If not set, GPT Researcher will default to BeautifulSoup for scraping.
+Note: If not set, RepIntel A will default to BeautifulSoup for scraping.

 ## Scraping Methods Explained

 ### BeautifulSoup (Static Scraping)

-When `SCRAPER="bs"`, GPT Researcher uses BeautifulSoup for static scraping.
+When `SCRAPER="bs"`, RepIntel A uses BeautifulSoup for static scraping.
 This method:

 - Sends a single HTTP request to fetch the page content
 - Parses the static HTML content